Cameron Young (basketball)

-Cameron Young (born March 24, 1996) is an American professional basketball player for the NBA G League Ignite of the NBA G League.
+Cameron Young (born March 24, 1996) is an American professional basketball player for Karşıyaka Basket of the Basketbol Süper Ligi (BSL).
 He played college basketball for the Quinnipiac Bobcats after playing two years at Arizona Western College.
-Young was named the Metro Atlantic Athletic Conference Player of the Year for the 2018–19 season.
+Young led the conference in points per game and was named the Metro Atlantic Athletic Conference Player of the Year for the 2018–19 season.

+High school

+He played his high school career at Westchester High School in Los Angeles.
+There, he was a first-team all-conference selection.